Gun law in the Czech Republic: Red flag seizure

+If the seized firearm or ammunition is not immediately surrendered or if the police are not allowed to take possession of it, a police officer may enter a dwelling or other premises for the purpose of seizure.

+2021 Designated Reserves Act

+Level 1 training - shooting from concealment.

+Level 3 training - teamwork elimination of active shooter (FX simmunition CQB combat).

+Designated Reserves were established in 2021 by Act No. 14/2021 Coll., on the handling of weapons in certain cases affecting the internal order or security of the Czech Republic.
+The Act's number 14/21 symbolically refers to the 600th anniversary of civilian firearms possession in the country.
+The Reserves comprise civilians armed with their private firearms.

+Members of the reserves undergo training within a "a system of firearms training, the purpose of which is to improve the knowledge, abilities and skills of persons authorised to handle firearms for the purpose of ensuring internal order or the security of the Czech Republic".
+Within the system, private companies approved by authorities provide advanced shooting training to firearm owners that have expanded firearms license.
+After passing a set of requirements and taking an oath, the participants become part of the Designated Reserve of the State, whereby they may be called up with their private firearms to support the work of police or armed forces in a crisis event.
+While the law anticipates founding of firearms training for both internal security as well as defense, as of 2026 only the former was in place.

 Self defense with firearms

-A woman trains real-life defensive gun use scenarios with live ammunition at a video shooting range in Prague, Czech Republic.

 Czech criminal law defines self-defense (nutná obrana, lit. "necessary defense") as a person's action which averts an ongoing or imminent attack and which is not manifestly (lit: "obviously grossly") disproportionate to the manner of the attack.
 This definition stems from the Article 29 of the Act No. 40/2009 Coll., the Criminal Code.

 Self-defense is considered to be an individual human right protected under Article 2(4) of the Constitution and Articles 2(3) and 6(4) of the Charter of Fundamental Rights and Freedoms.
 There is no specific provisions regarding self-defense with use of a weapon.
 Same rules apply in case of unarmed defense or defense with any type of weapon.

 A number of successful defensive uses of firearms or other weapon is being cleared as legitimate self-defense by authorities every year without raising wider public concern, including for example a 2014 shooting of an attacker by a bartender in Hořovice, or a 2014 shooting of an aggressive burglar in a garage by homeowner in Čimice.
-However, some cases become rather notable, see Self-defence (Czech Republic)#Defensive gun use cases.